Monday, October 2, 2023

 a.
 LVL Beam Thickness

-LVL beam standard thicknesses are ranging from 7/4 inches to 7 inches.
+LVL beam standard thicknesses range from 7/4 inches to 7 inches.

 It comes in 1 plywood of thickness 7/4″, two plywood of 7/2″ thick, three plywood of 21/4″ wide, and four plywood of 7″ thick.